+The Gurupi Project, wholly owned by the Company through its Brazilian subsidiary MCT, is located in the State of Maranhão, Brazil, and comprises a total area of 131,332 hectares.
 Jaguar received the Preliminary License ("LP") in June 2011.
 After the LP was granted, Jaguar completed part of the detailed engineering required to obtain the Installation License ("LI").
 In January 2012, Jaguar received the LI, which authorizes the construction of Gurupi's processing plant.
-The licensing decision for the tailings impoundment facility for the project is pending subject to the acquisition by Jaguar of the surface land rights for their construction.
 On November 20, 2013, Jaguar became aware that the Public Prosecutor in Brazil filed a lawsuit against MCT aiming at suspending the environmental licenses based on a number of unsupported allegations.
 In the preliminary decision, the judge decided to: (i) suspend the environmental licenses granted to MCT, (ii) prohibit any construction at the gold beneficiation plant, and (iii) stop any kind of negotiation with settlers without the participation of INCRA.
 MCT has not been served yet with the formal notice relating to the judge's decision.
 The Company has retained the services of a legal firm to vigorously defend the case.